Free child care assistance Massachusetts.

 Vouchers and other forms of assistance can help with paying child care expenses in Massachusetts.
 The state provides qualified low income families with access to several different options, including free daycare programs.
-A number of conditions will need to be met by applicants and all of the government resources are very limited.
+A number of conditions will need to be met by applicants.
+All of the government grants, vouchers and free daycare resources are very limited, but find out how to apply below.

 One component is known as income-eligible child care.
 This is financial assistance and is offered as a form of subsidized day care.
 It is an option for non-TAFDC families who meet low income guidelines.
 They also need to be currently working, in a job training program, education classes, or disabled.
 It is only also an option for children that are under the age of 13.
 However that age limit can be increased for disabled applicants or if the parent has a disability.
 The Massachusetts Department of Early Education and Care administers this resource at the state level.

 The parent will still need to pay a portion of their bills.
 The exact amount that the participant needs to pay for their expenses will be based on a sliding fee scale that will factor in their total household income and also the size of the family.
 However in some instances a free voucher may be offered.
 This program does allow the parent to select the type of child care that they think is best for their child and they can select the provider as well.

 To apply for a government subsidy, inquire at a local day care provider or dial the statewide child care resource and referral agency at 617-988-6600.
 There is usually a waiting list in Massachusetts, and if so, your name will be placed onto it.
 Some families may be provided a priority status and will receive attention before others.